 ❑ circularity For this page, work with watercolors or gouache or thinned acrylic paint.
 You can thin acrylics with water or fluid matte medium; thinning makes them more transparent.
 Draw 21 of circles all over your page, in different sizes, with lots of overlaps.
 You can even have three circles overlap or one inside another.
 Number the circles in pencil.
 Paint all of the circles with numbers 1, 7, 11, 20 in one color.
 Paint circles 2, 5, 8, 9, 18 in a second color.
 Paint circles 3, 6, 13, 19 in a third color.
 Paint circles 12, 16 in a fourth color.
 Paint circles 4, 15, 17 in the fifth color.
 Paint circles 10, 14, 21 in a sixth color.
 The colors overlap, mixing new colors!
 Journal in black marker on a few of the larger circles.

 See all of the Kick-Start Prompts.

 * A short history of the Kick-Start Prompts.
 The prompts began in 2009 as part of the growing collection of prompts here at Daisy Yellow.
 They continued for two years until there were 23 sets of prompts.
-In 2014 I did a massive overhaul and combined all of the prompts into a series of about 10 posts.
+In 2014 I did a massive overhaul and divided up all of the prompts into about 12 sets.
 If you like the Kick-Start prompts, you can find prompts galore in every issue of the Daisy Yellow Zine.
 Yes.
 Even more prompts.